Meagan Grunwald: ‘Forbidden’ Love Between Cop Killer, Baby-Faced Utah Teen On ID

 A Few Other Points

 A judge sentenced her to 30 years to life.
-And although, many have some level of sympathy for Meagan Grunwald, some believe that she was not a naive child who was led astray but a willing participant in this crime spree.
+And although many have some level of sympathy for Meagan Grunwald, some believe that she was not a naive child who was led astray but a willing participant in this crime spree.

 - Just as Jose Garcia Juaregui was dying, he asked to kiss his girlfriend one last time with his “dying breath,” according to New York Daily News.